Devon - Occupations

 Agricultural labourers moved from parish to parish as their contracts expired in a parish and they had to seek a new master at a Hiring fair.
 Eve McLaughlin: "Hiring fairs were held in market towns (at least 6 miles apart), usually once a year."
 As an aid to tracing "Ag.
 Labs.", a listing of Market Towns is provided, to be used in conjunction with the "Nearby Places" button on each town and parish page.
 (And here is a detailed listing of Devon markets and fairs (to 1516) compiled by Samantha Letters.)

-Devon Section of Steve Pickthall's Parish Clerk Index, derived mainly from the book "The Parish Clerk", by PH Ditchfield (Metheun, London, 1907).
+Devon Section of Steve Pickthall's Parish Clerk Index (archived copy), derived mainly from the book "The Parish Clerk", by PH Ditchfield (Metheun, London, 1907).

 Stone And Quarry Men Of The West Country - Joan Taber's Genealogical Index of Stone Workers and Related Occupations In Cornwall and Devon.